vishalgupta-git/Medical_Insurance_Cost_Prediction/README.md

 - Streamlit – for the interactive frontend
 - Joblib / Pickle – for model and scaler serialization
+- Built-in BMI Calculator in the Streamlit sidebar

 ### 🧪 Development Tools